 The 18th century: The Habsburgs' Palace

 Nothing remains of the early splendor of the Buda Castle.
 When Budapest was recaptured after the Turkish ruled the city between 1541 and 1686, the complex was completely in ruins.

 Hungary's new rulers, the Habsburgs, built a new, smaller palace between 1714 and 1723.
 It was designed in a Baroque style by Fortunato de Prati and construction was supervised by Johann Hölbling.
 The palace was extended by Empress Maria Theresa, but the great fire of 1810 and in 1849 the (failed) attack of the castle during the Hungarian revolt against the Habsburgs destroyed much of the new palace.

 After the Austro-Hungarian Compromise of 1867, there was a new need for a palace in Budapest to express Hungary's larger independence.
 The Habsburg palace was rebuilt and expanded by Miklós Ybl, one of Hungary's greatest architects.
 He was aided by Alajos Hauszmann, who was responsible for much of the interior and the impressive Baroque dome.
 The reconstruction of the palace was mostly symbolic, since no monarch had lived here since 1541.

 The palatial complex was still inhabited though and until 1944 it was the residence of Miklós Horthy, regent of Hungary.
 Shortly after he was deposed by the Germans, the castle was ruined once again during a drawn-out battle between the Wehrmacht and the Red Army.

 Reconstruction of the castle started in 1950 following a design by architect István Janáki, based on Ybl's plans.
 The original Baroque dome was replaced with a classicist version.
-During the reconstruction the ruins of the 15th century palace were discovered and integrated into the new complex.
+During the reconstruction the ruins of the fifteenth-century palace were discovered and integrated into the new complex.